Net-ng/kansha/doc/contribute.rst

 Python code should comply with PEP8.
 That requirement may be relaxed when it is difficult or impossible to follow, e.g. in views with many context managers (``with … :``).

+Since we use service injection, **all optional parameters to functions/classes must be explicitly passed as keyword arguments**, unless they are services.

+If you add new services, provide a mockup version for tests.

 Use docstrings and comments to make it easier for other developers to understand your code.

 All UI messages and labels should be in UTF8 and marked for localization.